read-write-web/banana-wiki/Scripting-with-Ammonite.md

 Actors are 1000 times less hungry in memory than threads are.
 Where 2000 threads would take a GigaByte of heap space, one can get close to 2.5 million actors in that same space.
-But they are also much more effective at using the cpu, because actors usually always have something to do when they are called, whereas that is may not at all be the case for threads waiting on IO.
+But they are also much more effective at using the cpu, because actors usually always have something to do when they are called, whereas that may not at all be the case for threads waiting on IO.

 Because Actors are such a good model for IO, [Akka](http://akka.io/) comes with a Streams library built on those actors and an HTTP library built on that Stream model (for more detail see the [docs](http://akka.io/docs/))

-But there are a few other nice things that come out of the box with Akka.
-The Akka Http client library makes sure that requests to web servers are limited so as not to overload a host and risk being banned from the hosts operator.
+But there are many other nice features that come out of the box with Akka, and that are worth mentioning:

+* The Akka Http client
+library makes sure that requests to web servers are limited so as not to overload a host and risk being banned from the hosts operator.
 See the explanation for [Pool overflow and the max-open-requests setting](http://doc.akka.io/docs/akka-http/current/scala/http/client-side/pool-overflow.html#pool-overflow-and-the-max-open-requests-setting).
 It is worth looking at the [akka-http-core Reference Config File](https://github.com/akka/akka-http/blob/master/akka-http-core/src/main/resources/reference.conf#L223) to see what other parameters can be tuned.
+* Akka Http headers are strongly typed, making it possible for the compiler to detect mistakenly formed headers
+* It comes with a serialisation/deserialisation library, making it possible to plug various serialisers together functionally.

 ### Imports